antonioleal/myslackbuilds/README.md

 - Category: development
-- Version: 20250115_bfedbd4
+- Version: 20250117_bfedbd4
 - Homepage: https://www.thomasokken.com/plus42
 - Code repository: https://codeberg.org/thomasokken/plus42desktop

-*Note: updater.sh not available*
+*Note: updater.sh is available for this package*
 ## lazarus (rapid application development tool for freepascal)
  Lazarus is a Rapid Application Development Tool for FreePascal.
  It comes with the LCL - Lazarus component library, which contains